sgothel/gluegen/doc/GlueGen_Mapping.md

 ArgumentIsString T2_CallbackFunc01 1
 ArgumentIsString InjectMessageCallback01 1

 # Define a JavaCallback.
-#   Set JavaCallback via function `MessageCallback01` if `T2_CallbackFunc01` argument is non-null, otherwise removes the callback and associated resources.
+#   Set JavaCallback via function `MessageCallback01` if `T2_CallbackFunc01` argument is non-null, otherwise removes the mapped callback and associated resources.
-#   It uses `usrParam` as the resource-key to map to the hidden native-usrParam object,
-#   hence a matching 'usrParam' must be passed for setting and removal of the callback.
 #
 #   It uses the function-pointer argument `T2_CallbackFunc01` as the callback function type
-#   and marks `T2_CallbackFunc01`s 3rd argument (index 2) as the mandatory user-param for Java Object mapping.
+#   and marks `T2_CallbackFunc01`s 3rd argument (index 2) as the mandatory user-param.
 #
-#   Note: An explicit `isMessageCallback01Mapped(Object usrParam)` is being created to explicitly query whether `usrParam` maps to the associated resources.
+#   This callback has no keys defines, rendering it of global scope!
+#
+#   Explicit queries are generated, passing the keys as paramters
+#   - `boolean isMessageCallback01Mapped()` queries whether `MessageCallback0` is mapped globally
+#   - `T2_CallbackFunc01 getMessageCallback01()` returns the global T2_CallbackFunc01, null if not mapped
+#   - `Object getMessageCallback01UserParam()` returns the global `usrParam` object, null if not mapped
 JavaCallbackDef  MessageCallback01 T2_CallbackFunc01 2
 ```

 Note that [`LibraryOnLoad Bindingtest2`](#libraryonload-librarybasename-for-jni_onload-) must be specified in exactly one native code-unit.
 It provides code to allow the generated native callback-function to attach the current thread to the `JavaVM*` generating a new `JNIEnv*`in daemon mode -
 or just to retrieve the thread's `JNIEnv*`, if already attached to the `JavaVM*`.

-This will lead to the following result
+This will lead to the following interface
 ```
 public interface Bindingtest2 {